 PRIIPs Regulation: This regulation relates to consumer protection and aims to establish a common standard for key information documents.
 On 14 September 2016, the European Parliament objected to an EC draft of the regulation concerning the RTS with regard to the presentation, content, review and revision of key information documents and the conditions for fulfilling the requirement to provide such documents.
 Consequently, the EC has to propose a new RTS for the implementation of the PRIIPs legislation.
-On 9 November 2016, the EC proposed the postponement of the date of entry into force of this regulation, having foreseen that the revision of the regulatory framework would be made in the first semester of 2017 and apply from 1 January 2018.
+The EU Commission adopted amended regulatory technical standards (RTS) on key information documents (KIDs) during the first half of 2017.
+The delegated regulation will apply from 1 January 2018.